markjjacob/Negotiation/TLON_Lecture_06.md

 - The availability of information also affects negotiation through the use of established search patterns and overvaluation of information resulting from those searches.

+> Fight the bias
+>
+> - Check everything for accuracy

 ### The Winner’s Curse

 The winner’s curse refers to the tendency of negotiators, particularly in an auction setting, to settle quickly on an item and then subsequently feel discomfort about a negotiation win that comes too easily.

 - The negotiator may suspect the other party knows too much or has insight into an unseen advantage; and think they could have done better, or the deal is bad.

+> Fight the bias
+>
-- The best remedy for the winner’s curse is to prevent it from occurring in the first place by preparing adequately to prevent making an offer that is unexpectedly accepted.
+> - The best remedy for the winner’s curse is to prevent it from occurring in the first place.
+> - Prepare adequately to prevent making an offer that is unexpectedly accepted.

 ### Overconfidence